igorkll/ScrapMechanicTools-ModAPIs/docs/ACM/Static-Functions/acm.event.md

 		}

 		{
+			type = "onMelee",	Called when a melee attack (e.g. hammer) hits something in the world. params = {
+				position,		The attack hit position
+				attacker,		The source of the attack
+				target,			The object that was hit
+				damage,			The damage that the attack does power,			The physical impact power of the hit direction,		The direction of the attack
+				normal			The normal vector at the hit position
+			}
+		}

+		{
 			type = "onInteractableCreated",	Called when an interactable is created in the world params = {
 				interactable		The created interactable